DavaughnHoots/energy-audit-tool-backend/README.md

 #### Power Factor (PF)

-**Definition**: The power factor is the ratio of real power used to do work to the apparent power flowing in the circuit, indicating the efficiency of power usage.
+**Definition**: The power factor is the ratio of real power used to do work to the apparent power flowing in the circuit, indicating power usage efficiency.

 **Importance**: A low power factor signifies inefficient energy usage, leading to higher electricity costs and potential penalties from utility providers.